-- Oboz Sawtooth II Mid Waterproof: A versatile hiking boot that can handle a lot of wear and tear
+- Oboz Sawtooth X Mid Waterproof: A versatile hiking boot that can handle a lot of wear and tear

 - Oboz Bridger Mid Waterproof: The more rugged version with lots of grip, leather uppers for breathability, and Gore-Tex soles for waterproofing.